It’s possible to get a car loan even if you have poor credit. In this article, we’ll explain how to get a car loan with bad credit in 2022.

 For the smaller companies, making $100 to $700 a week is usually the minimum.
 Now you would think that the higher your income, the better your chances of getting approved, right?
 Not necessarily.
 So long as you meet the minimum requirement of weekly income, the rule of thumb is always going to be expenses trump income.
 Even if you’re earning $3000 per week, a lender would still be wary of approving you if your expenses are $2900 per week.
 This means you only have $100 to spare for emergencies and your car finance.
 Now compare this to making only $700 per week but with expenses of only $300 per week.
 That $300 liquid in your cash flow makes you a stronger candidate for approval than if you’d have higher income but with higher expenses.

 6. Have some money in your account

 If you want to increase your approval rate with lenders, make sure that you have some money in your account.
-To investigate your income and expenses, financing institutions would ask you for (typically) last 3 months bank statements.
+To investigate your income and expenses, financing institutions would ask you for (typically) last 3 months’ bank statements.
 Now if you only have $300 in your account, that might be taken against you.
 This is because of the assumption that people who don’t have padded savings might not be able to fulfill their repayments during emergencies.
-But if you have a few thousands in your account especially over the last three months, you’re more likely to be considered even with poor credit standing or lower income because you have that safety net in case of emergencies.
+But if you have a few thousand in your account especially over the last three months, you’re more likely to be considered even with poor credit standing or lower-income because you have that safety net in case of emergencies.